Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 This tutorial is structured into two parts:

-• Creating a livestream on the Stream dashboard
+• Create a livestream on the Stream dashboard.

-• Setting up RTMP input with OBS software
+• Set up an RTMP input with OBS Studio.

-• Viewing the livestream on an iOS device
+• View the livestream on an iOS device.

-• Publishing a livestream from an iOS device with WebRTC
+• Publish a livestream from an iOS device with WebRTC.

 First, let's create our livestream using the dashboard.
 To do this, open the dashboard and select "Video & Audio" -> "Overview".

-In that screen, you will see three buttons that allow you to create different types of calls, as shown on the image below.
+In that screen, you will see three buttons that allow you to create different types of calls, as shown in the image below.

 Click on the third one, the "Create Livestream" option.
-After you do this, you will be shown the following screen, which contains information about the livestream:
+After you do this, you will be shown the following screen containing information about the livestream.

-Copy this values for now, and we will get back to the dashboard a bit later.
+Copy these values for now, and we will return to the dashboard later.

-OBS is one of the most popular livestreaming software packages and we'll use it to explain how to publish video with RTMP.
+OBS is one of the most popular livestreaming software packages, and we'll use it to explain how to publish videos with RTMP.

-After you download and install the software using the instructions provided on the link, you should setup the capturing device and the livestream data.
+After downloading and installing the software using the instructions provided on the link, you should set up the capturing device and the livestream data.

-First, let's setup the capturing device, which can be found in the sources section:
+First, let's set the capturing device.
+You can find it in the sources section.

 Select the "Video Capture Device" option to stream from your computer's camera.
 Alternatively, you can choose other options, such as "macOS Screen Capture," to stream your screen.

-Next, we need to provide the livestream credentials from our dashboard to OBS.
-To do this, click on the "Settings" button located in the "Controls" section at the bottom right corner of OBS.
+Next, we must provide the livestream credentials from our dashboard to OBS.
+To do this, click the "Settings" button in the "Controls" section at the bottom right corner of OBS.

 This will open a popup.
 Select the second option, "Stream".
 For the "Service" option, choose "Custom".
 In the "Server" and "Stream Key" fields, enter the values you copied from the dashboard in Step 1.

 Now, let's go back to the dashboard.
-If everything is set up correctly, you should see the OBS livestream in the dashboard, as shown in this screenshot:
+If everything is correctly set up, you should see the OBS livestream in the dashboard, as shown in this screenshot.

-Note that by default, the livestream starts immediately.
-However, you can change this setting in the dashboard and enable backstage for the "livestream" call type.
+Note: The live stream starts immediately by default.
+However, you can change this setting in the dashboard and enable backstage for the "Livestream" call type.

 Now that the livestream is started, let's see how we can watch it from a native iOS app.
-First, set up the project and install the required StreamVideo dependencies.
+First, configure the project and install the required StreamVideo dependencies.

-1. Make sure you have Xcode installed and that you are running 15.0 or later
+1. Ensure you have Xcode installed and you are running 15.0 or later.

-Step 3.2 - Install the SDK & Setup the client
+Step 3.2 - Install the SDK & Configure the Client

-1. Click on "Add packages..." from the File menu
+1. Click on "Add Package Dependencies..." from the File menu.

-Step 3.3 - View a livestream from iOS device
+Step 3.3 - View the livestream from an iOS Device

 The following code shows you how to create a livestream player that will play the stream we created above on iOS.
 Let's open LivestreamSampleApp.swift and replace the LivestreamSampleApp struct with the following code: